cloud-gov/cg-site/content/overview/pricing/whats-included.md

 ### Does cloud.gov pricing include usage of New Relic or other external services?

-No. For now, New Relic is passed through as a separate charge via 18F, invoiced every other quarter.
+No. For now, New Relic is passed through as a separate charge, invoiced every other quarter.
 Typical costs have been about $820 per project for six months, but on average costs are rapidly decreasing.
 We are also evaluating other non-3rd-party options.

 ### Does cloud.gov pricing include usage of S3 storage, or similar cloud storage?